ClaudRL/ClaudRL/README.md

--👋 Hi, I’m @ClaudRL
+👋 Hi, I’m @ClaudRL
--👀 I’m interested in Data Analytics and Website development.
+👀 I’m interested in Data Analytics and Website development.
--🌱 I’m currently learning Data Analysis in Excel, SQL and Python -💞️ I’m looking to collaborate on Portfolio Projects
+🌱 I’m currently learning Data Analysis in Excel, SQL and Python.
+💞️ I’m looking to collaborate on Portfolio Projects.

 <!---
 ClaudRL/ClaudRL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.